determined-ai/determined/docs/quickstart-mdldev.rst

  Run a Remote Distributed Training Job
 ***************************************

-In the distributed training example, a Determined cluster comprises a master and one or more agents.
-The master provides centralized management of the agent resources.
+In the distributed training example, a Determined cluster consists of a master and one or more agents, with the master providing centralized management of the agent resources.

-This example requires a Determined cluster with multiple GPUs and, while it does not fully demonstrate the benefits of distributed training, it does show how to work with added hardware resources.
+To run this example, you will need a Determined cluster with multiple GPUs.
+While this example does not fully demonstrate the benefits of distributed training, it will show you how to work with added hardware resources.

-The ``distributed.yaml`` configuration file for this example is the same as the ``const.yaml`` file in the previous example, except that a ``resources.slots_per_trial`` field is defined and set to a value of ``8``:
+The configuration file for this example, ``distributed.yaml``, is similar to the ``const.yaml`` file used in the previous example, except for the addition of a ``resources.slots_per_trial`` field, which is defined and set to a value of ``8``:

 .. code:: yaml